Let’s talk about the Productivity Stack.

 What To Do Next

 You now know about all the different areas that you can work on to improve your own productivity.

-If you would like to learn more about systems like the Productivity Stack, grab your 100% free copy of Significant Systems below.
+If you would like to learn more about the Productivity Stack, grab your 100% free copy of Evolution below.

 - Basically, anything in Kelly Starrett’s excellent book Becoming a Supple Leopard.

 - These help both your energy and your willpower.